MiloDC/MuSvc/README.md

 Microservice started at 10.9.8.7:6969
 ```

-For the above example, assuming an IP address of `10.9.8.7` and a port of `6969`, the microservice might be invoked via telnet at a command prompt:
+For the above example, the microservice might be invoked via `telnet` at a command prompt:
 ```
 C:\> telnet 10.9.8.7 6969
 Connected to microservice @ 10.9.8.7:6969